The Most Dangerous Roads In Alabama

 Sometimes referred to as the “Highway to Hell” due to the dangers it poses to drivers, Highway 431 has a reputation for being the most dangerous road in all of Alabama.

-What makes it so dangerous is the high traveling speed of drivers, which is worsened by the standard rule that anyone traveling within fifteen miles per hour of the speed limit can be issued a warning instead of a ticket.
-This allows drivers to travel at speeds up to eighty miles per hour instead of the limit of sixty-five.
+What makes it so dangerous is the high traveling speed of drivers, which is worsened by the standard rule that anyone traveling within 15 miles per hour of the speed limit can be issued a warning instead of a ticket.
+This allows drivers to travel at speeds up to 80 miles per hour instead of the limit of 65.

 High rates of speed, coupled with low visibility and sudden, constant lane changes, increase the risk for merging accidents and catastrophic injuries.
 Although the Alabama Department of Transportation has taken measures to decrease these risks by adding additional state trooper patrols, the agency’s efforts seem to have done little to curb the number of crashes on 431 each day.

-I-85 connects in Montgomery, is a major roadway to Atlanta, and reaches across approximately eighty miles.
-There is a high rate of fatalities in accidents that occur on Interstate 85, which could be due to the increased traffic congestion, frequent lane changes, blind curves, and connection to another high-risk road in Alabama, Interstate 20.
+I-85 connects in Montgomery, is a major roadway to Atlanta and reaches across approximately 80 miles.
+There is a high rate of fatalities in accidents that occur on Interstate 85, which could be due to the increased traffic congestion, frequent lane changes, blind curves and connection to another high-risk road in Alabama, Interstate 20.

 Interstate 20 crosses over 215 miles through Alabama and is considered treacherous because of its connection to Interstate 65’s “Malfunction Junction,” the confusing configuration of the interchange, and the uphill terrain, which can slow traffic and create a risky atmosphere for aggressive driving.

-If you were injured in an accident on any of these major highways or another dangerous road, call an experienced Alabama car accident lawyer at the Henry Dailey Law Firm.
+If you were injured in an accident on any of these major highways or another dangerous road, call an experienced Alabama car accident lawyer at Henry C. Dailey, Jr., P.C..
 When poor interstate designs and negligent motorists create perilous conditions for otherwise safe drivers, something must be done.